Tosaa/ksp-plantuml/README.md

-# PumlKSP
+# Kotlin-symbol-processor-plantuml-generator

-PumlKSP is designed to configure and create Class Diagrams in the plantuml format, by applying a KSP Plugin on your Project.
+Kotlin-symbol-processor-plantuml-generator is designed to configure and create Class Diagrams in the plantuml format, by applying a KSP Plugin on your Project.

 ## Try it out
 Run `./gradlew :example:kspKotlin` to generate a Plantuml Classdiagram.